1953 Iranian coup d'état: Final months of Mosaddegh's government

 By 1953, economic tensions caused by the British embargo and political turmoil began to take a major toll on Mosaddegh's popularity and political power.
 He was increasingly blamed for the economic and political crisis.
 Political violence was becoming widespread in the form of street clashes between rival political groups.
 Mosaddegh was losing popularity and support among the working class which had been his strongest supporters.
 As he lost support, he became more autocratic.
 As early as August 1952, he began to rely on emergency powers to rule, generating controversy among his supporters.
 After an assassination attempt upon one of his cabinet ministers and himself, he ordered the jailing of dozens of his political opponents.
 This act created widespread anger among the general public, and led to accusations that Mosaddegh was becoming a dictator.
 The Tudeh Party's unofficial alliance with Mosaddegh led to fears of communism, and increasingly it was the communists who were taking part in pro-Mosaddegh rallies and attacking opponents.

 By mid-1953 a mass of resignations by Mosaddegh's parliamentary supporters reduced the National Front seats in Parliament.
-A referendum to dissolve parliament and give the prime minister power to make law was submitted to voters, and it passed with 99.9 percent approval, 2,043,300 votes to 1300 votes against.
-The referendum was widely seen by opponents as treason and an act against the Shah, who was stripped of military power and control over national resources.
+In early August, a week before the coup, a referendum to dissolve parliament and give the prime minister power to make law was submitted to voters, and it passed with 99.9 percent approval, 2,043,300 votes to 1300 votes against.
+The referendum was boycotted by opposition figures and the result was described as fraudulent by many observers.
+It was widely seen by opponents as treason and an act against the Shah, who was stripped of military power and control over national resources.
 This act would be one of many key factors in a chain of events leading to Mosaddegh's deposition.

 The Shah himself initially opposed the coup plans and supported the oil nationalization, but he joined in after being informed by the CIA that he too would be "deposed" if he didn't play along.
 The experience left him with a lifelong awe of American power and would contribute to his pro-US policies while generating a hatred of the British.
 Mosaddegh's decision to dissolve Parliament also contributed to his decision.